 - Pomalidomide, carfilzomib, dexamethasone

 For information about the drugs listed on this page, visit Drug Listings.

 Stem Cell Transplantation.
 The use of high-dose chemotherapy followed by autologous stem cell transplantation may also be an option for some relapsed/refractory myeloma patients, who have either not been treated with a transplant before or who had a good durable response to a prior transplant.

 Chimeric Antigen Receptor (CAR) T-Cell Therapy.
 CAR T-cell therapy is a type of immunotherapy that consists of engineering a patient’s own immune cells to first recognize and then attack cancerous cells.
 The T cells are genetically engineered to produce receptors on their surface called “chimeric antigen receptors” (CARs).
 These receptors recognize and bind to a specific target found on the cancerous cells.
 The most frequently targeted antigen in CAR T-cell immunotherapy for leukemia and lymphoma is called “cluster of differentiation 19” (CD19).
 The CD19 antigen is expressed on the surface of nearly all healthy and cancerous B cells, including lymphoma and leukemia B cells.
-Idecabtagene vicleucel (Abecma®) is FDA approved for the treatment of adult patients with relapsed or refractory multiple myeloma.
+CAR-T drugs approved for treatment of adult patients with relapsed or refractory multiple myeloma include:

 Click here to learn more about CAR T-cell therapy.